+Metric Weightage

+No.

+6.2.1 Perspective/Strategic plan and deployment documents are available in the 2

+0.14 institution

+$\mathbf{Q_l}\mathbf{M}$

+Describe one activity successfully implemented based on the strategic plan within

+a maximum of 500 words

+File Description

-Metric Weightage No 6.2.1 Q l M Perspective/Strategic plan and deployment documents are available in the institution 2 Describe one activity successfully implemented based on the strategic plan within a maximum of 500 words File Description Strategic Plan and deployment documents on the website Paste link for additional information Upload any additional information 6.2.2 Q l M Organizational structure of the Institution including governing body, administrative setup, and functions of various bodies, service rules, procedures, recruitment, promotional policies as well as grievance redressal mechanism Describe the Organogram of the Institution within a maximum of 500 words File Description 2 Paste link for additional Information Link to Organogram of the Institution webpage Upload any additional information 6.2.3 Q n M Implementation of e-governance in areas of operation Planning and Development Administration Finance and Accounts Student Admission and Support Examination Options: A. All 5 of the above B. Any 4 of the above C. Any 3 of the above D. Any 2 of the above E. ≤ 1 of the above 4 Data Requirements: (As per Data Template in Section B) • Areas of e-governance Planning and Development Administration Finance and Accounts Student Admission and Support ExaminationName of the Vendor with contact detailsYear of implementation File Description (Upload) ERP (Enterprise Resource Planning) Document Screen shots of user interfaces
+Strategic Plan and deployment documents on the website

+Paste link for additional information

+Upload any additional information 6.2.2 Organizational structure of the university including governing body, administrative setup, and functions of various bodies, service rules, 2 Q l M procedures, recruitment, promotional policies as well as grievance redressal mechanism Describe the Organogram of the Institution within a maximum of 500 words File Description Paste link for additional information Paste fink for additional information Link to Organogram of the University webpage Upload any additional information 6.2.3 Implementation of e-governance in areas of operation 4 Q n M Planning and Development Administration Finance and Accounts Student Admission and Support Examination Options: A. All 5 of the above B. Any 4 of the above C. Any 3 of the above D. Any 2 of the above E. ≤ 1 of the above Data Requirements: (As per Data Template in Section B) Areas of e-governance Planning and Development Administration Finance and Accounts Student Admission and Support Examination Name of the Vendor with contact details Year of implementation File Description (Upload) ERP (Enterprise Resource Planning) Document Screen shots of user interfaces Any additional information Details of implementation of e-governance in areas of operation Planning and Development, Administration etc (Data Template)

-Any additional information Details of implementation of e-governance in areas of operation Planning and Development, Administration etc(Data Template) 6.2.4 Effectiveness of various bodies/cells/committees is evident through minutes of meetings and implementation of their resolutions 2 Q l M Describe one activity successfully implemented based on the Minutes of the meetings of various Bodies/ Cells and Committees within a maximum of 500 words File Description Paste link for additional information Upload any additional information
+6.2.4 Effectiveness of various bodies/cells/committees is evident through minutes of meetings and implementation of their resolutions 2

+$\mathbf{Q_l}\mathbf{M}$

+Describe one activity successfully implemented based on the Minutes of

+the meetings of various Bodies/ Cells and Committees within a maximum

+of 500 words

+File Description

+Paste link for additional information

+Upload any additional information

-Metric Key Indicator - 6.3 Faculty Empowerment Strategies (30) Metric No. Weightage 6.3.1 Q l M The institution has effective welfare measures for teaching and non-teaching staff 9 Provide the list of existing welfare measures for teaching and non-teaching staff in maximum of 500 words File Description Paste link for additional information Upload any additional information 6.3.2 Q n M Average percentage of teachers provided with financial support to attend conferences / workshops and towards membership fee of professional bodies during the last five years 6 6.3.2.1: Number of teachers provided with financial support to attend conferences / workshops and towards membership fee of professional bodies year wise during last five years Year Number Data Requirement for last five years: (As per Data Template in Section B) Name of teacher Name of conference/ workshop attended for which financial support provided Name of the professional body for which membership fee is provided Formula: Number of teachers provided with financial support to attend conferences, workshops and towards membership fee of professional bodies Percentage per year =X 100
+Key Indicator - 6.3 Faculty Empowerment Strategies (30)

+Metric Weightage No. 6.3.1 Q 1 M The institution has effective welfare measures for teaching and non-teaching staff 6 QIVI Provide the list of existing welfare measures for teaching and non-teaching staff in maximum of 500 words File Description Paste link for additional information Upload any additional information 6.3.2 Q n M Average percentage of teachers provided with financial support to attend conferences / workshops and towards membership fee of professional bodies during the last five years 6 6.3.2.1: Number of teachers provided with financial support to attend conferences / workshops and towards membership fee of professional bodies year wise during the last five years Year Number Data Requirement for last five years:(As per Data Template in Section B) Name of teacher Name of conference/ workshop attended for which financial support provided Name of the professional body for which membership fee is provided Formula: Percentage per year = Number of teachers provided with financial support to attend conferences, workshops and towards membership fee of professional bodies Number of full time teachers X 100